| SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY | ||||

 Page 196:

-This statement is probably copied from Blomefield's History of Norfolk [vol.4, p.417].
+This statement was probably copied from Blomefield's History of Norfolk [vol.4, p.417].
 But Blomefield's account seems to be a miscopying of the account of the church of the Carmelites in Norwich in Weever's Ancient Funerall Monuments, which begins "Sir Oliuer Ingham Knight, obijt 1292.
 Dame Lo...
 Argentein.
 Dame Eleanor Boteler ..."
 Blomefield seems to have transferred the year of death from Sir Oliver Ingham to Dame Lo[ra] Argentein.
-(There is also some doubt as to whether Lora was buried in Norwich at all, as her husband Reynold's gravestone survives in Baldock church, Hertfordshire, and there is a drawing of it, together with a matching gravestone for Lora, in British Library, Sloane MS 1301, fo.146b.)
+There is also some doubt as to whether Lora was buried in Norwich at all, as her husband Reynold's gravestone survives in Baldock church, Hertfordshire, and there is a drawing of it, together with matching gravestones for Lora, their son John and his first wife Joan, in the collections of the Elizabethan antiquary James Strangeman [British Library, Sloane MS 1301, fo.146b].